 'Thus, whit are we tae dae neist sir?'
 Galloway insisted.

 'Find the murderer Galloway', I uttered.

 'That is the question yet to be decided.
 But trust me Galloway, I shall find him sooner than later.
 You see, he will make an irrational mistake.
-This I have learned effectively, with the criminal mind.
-They are always self-indulgent and haughty in nature, and this behaviour they cannot control', I stated.
+This I have learnt effectively, with the criminal mind.
+They are always self-indulgent and haughty in nature, and this behaviour they cannot control'.

 'Good evening sir, I am Detective Crow, and I shall not take much of your time, but I would like to speak to you, for a few minutes', I said.

-'I was wondering, if you could be so kind to answer a question that I had', I said to him.
+'I was wondering, if you could be so kind to answer a question that I had'.

-'O cours, white'er servis Aye can be tae ye sir', he responded.
+'O cours, white'er servis Aye can be tae ye sir'.

-'Good, since you are the sexton of this cemetery, you would be the most indicative of making a reasonable distinction', I said.
+'Good, since you are the sexton of this cemetery, you would be the most indicative of making a reasonable distinction'.